harshp30/CNNCifar10/README.md

 *What is a Cifar-10?*

-> The Cifar-10 Dataset is a publicly avaliable dataset containing images between 10 different classes
+> The Cifar-10 Dataset is a publicly available dataset containing images between 10 different classes

 "The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.